 - 1.1 In order to demonstrate openness and accountability in local pay and in accordance with the Localism Act, the Council is required to publish a Pay Policy Statement for each financial year which must be approved by the full Council.
-This is the sixth statement produced by the Council, relating to the 2017/18 financial year, and must be approved and prepared before the end of March 2017.
-The statement must articulate the authority's own policies towards a range of issues relating to the pay of its workforce, particularly its senior staff (or 'chief officers') and its lowest paid employees. - 1.2 For the purposes of the statement, the reference to 'Chief Officers' includes the head of paid service (Chief Executive), the Service Directors, the S151 Officer (Head of Finance), the Monitoring Officer (head of Business Support and deputy chief officers or those reporting or directly accountable to one or more of the statutory chief officers (Heads of Service). - 1.3 In accordance with the Act, remuneration includes: The employee's salary; - Any bonuses payable by the authority to the employee; - Any charges, fees or allowances payable by the authority to the employee; - Any benefits in kind to which the employee is entitled; - Any increase in or enhancement of the employee's pension entitlement where the increase or enhancement is as a result of a resolution of the authority; - ➤ Any amounts payable by the authority to the employee on the employee ceasing to be employed by the authority, other than any amounts that may be payable by virtue of any enactment e.g. statutory redundancy. - 1.4 Under the new arrangements, full Council should be offered the opportunity to vote before large salary packages are offered in respect of any new appointments.
-The Secretary of State considers that £100,000 is the right level for that threshold to be set and salary packages should include salary, bonuses, fees or allowances routinely payable to the appointee and any benefits in kind to which the officer is entitled as a result of their employment. - 1.5 The proposed senior management restructure which was considered by Council 25 June 2015 recommended a new structure be implemented.
-Following the departure of the two Corporate Directors from 1 April 2016 and 1 July 2016 respectively the Head of Business Support and the Head of Finance took on the Monitoring Officer and Section 151 Officer roles. - 1.6 The Act does not require authorities to use their pay policy statements to publish specific numerical data on pay and reward.
-Data is currently published on pay and reward in accordance with the Code of Recommended Practice for Local Authorities on Data Transparency in relation to senior employees defined as above £50,000 and the Accounts and Audit Regulations 2011 Statement of Accounts Note 30 (p69) for posts where the full time equivalent salary is at least £50,000.

-In determining the pay and remuneration of all its employees, the Council complies with all relevant employment legislation including the National Minimum Wage (Amendment) Regulations 2016, Equality Act 2010, Part Time Employment (Prevention of Less Favourable Treatment) Regulations 2000 and, where relevant, the Transfer of Undertakings (Protection of Earnings) Regulations.
+This is the seventh statement produced by the Council, relating to the 2018/19 financial year, and must be approved and prepared before the end of March 2018.
+The statement must articulate the authority's own policies towards a range of issues relating to the pay of its workforce, particularly its senior staff (or 'chief officers') and its lowest paid employees. - 1.2 For the purposes of the statement, the reference to 'Chief Officers' includes the head of paid service (Chief Executive), the Service Directors, the S151 Officer (Head of Finance), the Monitoring Officer (Head of Business Support) and deputy chief officers or those reporting or directly accountable to one or more of the statutory chief officers (Heads of Service). - 1.3 In accordance with the Act, remuneration includes: The employee's salary; - > Any bonuses payable by the authority to the employee; - Any charges, fees or allowances payable by the authority to the employee; - > Any benefits in kind to which the employee is entitled; - Any increase in or enhancement of the employee's pension entitlement where the increase or enhancement is as a result of a resolution of the authority; - ➤ Any amounts payable by the authority to the employee on the employee ceasing to be employed by the authority, other than any amounts that may be payable by virtue of any enactment e.g. statutory redundancy. - 1.4 Under the new arrangements, full Council should be offered the opportunity to vote before large salary packages are offered in respect of any new appointments.
+The Secretary of State considers that £100,000 is the right level for that threshold to be set and salary packages should include salary, bonuses, fees or allowances routinely payable to the appointee and any benefits in kind to which the officer is entitled as a result of their employment. - 1.5 The Act does not require authorities to use their pay policy statements to publish specific numerical data on pay and reward.
+Data is currently published on pay and reward in accordance with the Code of Recommended Practice for Local Authorities on Data Transparency in relation to senior employees defined as above £50,000 and the Accounts and Audit Regulations 2015 Statement of Accounts Note 32 (p77) for posts where the full time equivalent salary is at least £50,000. - 1.6 In determining the pay and remuneration of all its employees, the Council complies with all relevant employment legislation including the National Minimum Wage (Amendment) Regulations 2016, Equality Act 2010, Part Time Employment (Prevention of Less Favourable Treatment) Regulations 2000 and, where relevant, the Transfer of Undertakings (Protection of Earnings) Regulations.
 The Council ensures that there is no pay discrimination within its pay structures and that all pay differentials can be objectively justified through the use of job evaluation mechanisms, which directly establish the relative levels of posts in grades according to the requirements, demands and responsibilities of the role.